 Transferring data#

-To transfer data from or to a SCITAS cluster, you may use either rsync
+To transfer data from or to a SCITAS shared folder on the clusters, you may use either rsync

 or